5 semesters of university-level Spanish or equivalent

-- Advanced Spanish and Argentine Culture: The objective of this mandatory program class is to enrich the knowledge of Spanish language in the following four areas: oral comprehension, oral expression, written expression and reading comprehension while analyzing the cultural context in which the language was developed and is currently spoken.
+- Intensive Spanish and Argentine Culture: The objective of this mandatory program class is to enrich the knowledge of Spanish language in the following four areas: oral comprehension, oral expression, written expression and reading comprehension while analyzing the cultural context in which the language was developed and is currently spoken.

 - Human Rights in Argentina: The course is divided into three units and comprises theoretical contents of genocide studies.
 The first unit covers racist thought and its modern articulation, historization of genocidal social practices, analysis of juridical and sociological human rights and genocide definitions.
 The second unit is focused on the historical experience of Argentina and the genealogy of the Argentine genocide experience, the 1976 military coup, the transition to democracy, the military junta trials, impunity laws, amnesty and the fight against impunity.
 Finally, the current human rights situation in Argentina is analyzed by examining the heritage of the fight against impunity, economic and social rights, police violence, the penal system, and the anti-discriminatory fight.

-- Human Rights Methodology Seminar: The course is a workshop with students' active participation.
+- Human Rights Research Methodology Seminar: The course is a workshop with students' active participation.
 Human Rights Methodology Seminar (Fieldwork Component): The course is part of the fieldwork component and includes a workshop with a final paper.
 The first 8 classes will be theoretical-practical seminars to consider the main steps and basic tools used to undetake empirical research.
 Each session will link to a particular moment in the research process, so that students may clarify any doubts arising at each juncture and write their dissertation gradually.
 The two remaining meetings provide students with personalized assistance in preparing their fieldwork and writing their final dissertation (structuring, wording, data analysis and conclusions).

 Also, keep in mind: